 Of course, since the retained search process and the pricing look pretty much the same at most traditional search firms, it can be challenging for executive search buyers to figure out which firm to select.
 We have more on search firm selection in another post.
 However, before we get into the nuances, you first must learn the basic steps of the retained search process.

 Engaging the Retained Firm

-Retained executives search firms work by retainer and exclusive contract.
+Retained executives search firms work by retainer and by exclusive contract.
 The standard retained search contract stipulates that the firm serves as the exclusive representative of the search for external and internal candidates.
 It also defines engagement timing, off-limits agreements, and other issues relevant to the particular assignment.

 Holding Launch Meetings

-The retained search firm meets with the hiring executive and relevant stakeholders to discuss the requirements of the role.
-The meetings often include key board members, members of the senior executive team, peers and subordinates.
+The retained search firm meets with the hiring executive and relevant stakeholders to discuss the requirements for the role.
+The meetings often include board members, members of the senior executive team, peers and subordinates.
 These meetings enable the search firm to gather important information about the requirements of the role.
 More important, the search partner witnesses first hand the management style and corporate culture, which are essential to understanding what makes someone successful at the company.

 Creating Position and Candidate Specification

 The retained search firm drafts a description of the position, detailing its reporting relationships, responsibilities, and objectives.
 The candidate specification details core competencies, preferred experience, and soft skills — the personal qualities that sought in the ideal candidate.
 The document serves as a touchstone, defining all the requirements of the role, preventing searches from veering off course.
 Once the client approves the document, it is used as a marketing tool with candidates.